 6. Lead by Example

-7. Encourage Hobbies Off-Screen
+7. Encourage Off-Screen Hobbies

-✅ Final Thoughts
+Final Thoughts

-Technology is an essential part of modern life, but balance is crucial.
-By setting limits, prioritizing quality content, encouraging active play, and being mindful of your own habits, you can help your child enjoy screens without compromising their health, creativity, or social skills.
+Technology is an important part of modern life, but balance is crucial.
+By setting limits, choosing quality content, promoting active play, and being mindful of your own habits, you can help your child enjoy screen time without compromising their health, creativity, or social development.
+It’s not about banning devices—it’s about using them wisely.’s about smart, intentional screen use that complements a happy, healthy childhood.